 According to the National Drowning Report 2015, 10% of the total drowning deaths were children aged 0-4 years.
 This is a 30% rise in the space of a single year!
 To help combat these frightening statistics this program has been developed and it rolling out nationwide.

-Aquatic Wonders is our Infant Program.
-Aquatic Wonders is a water-themed program (3 months to 13 months) and aquatic readiness program (14 months to 48 months) can equip a child with life-long skills.
+Swim Safer Infants is our Infant Program.
+Swim Safer Infants is a water-themed program (3 months to 13 months) and aquatic readiness program (14 months to 48 months) can equip a child with life-long skills.
 A major bonus is this program will equip parents with the knowledge of a child’s development and the limitations imposed on a child around water, CPR training and water safety.
 This program is suitable for all, regardless of culture, gender or ability.
 Research has shown that children who engaged in an aquatic program at a young age reach many milestones earlier than the norm.
 This includes not just swimming capability, but literacy, numeracy, social and emotional measures and statistically higher IQs.
 Participation in an aquatic program is the best possible start for parents who want to give their children the greatest opportunity to thrive and educate themselves with water safety.

 The inherent risk of water strategies for prevention of drowning.

 The adult role in supervising and monitoring the safety of children in and around water.

 Benefits of a Water-based Themed Program:

 Buoyancy: water counteracts gravity and helps to support the weight of the child or mother in a controlled fashion as the infant or mother is immersed.
 This can aid the development of improved balance and strength.
 The buoyancy of water also permits a greater range of positions due to the virtual elimination of gravitational forces, particularly for movement that require raising the legs.

 Viscosity: water provides resistance by means of gentle friction, allowing strengthening and conditioning of muscles.

 Hydrostatic Pressure: this pressure effect aids in improving muscle and blood flow.